esqLABS/esqlabsR/README.md

 - Generate standardized plots and other reporting materials,
 - Interact with the OSPS features using simple Excel files.

-To get started with the esqlabsR package, please read the `vignette("esqlabsR")`.
+To get started with the esqlabsR package, please follow the [Get Started tutorial](articles/esqlabsR.html).

 ## Installation